ten-protocol/ten-test/README.md

 ./utils/docker/run_image.sh
 ```

+Once logged into the container you can run the tests against a local testnet, dev-testnet, or the main testnet as
+described further below.

 Setup and Run locally on host machine
 -------------------------------------
-If you want full control to develop tests, and/or to run against the go-obscuro simulation or a locally deployed
+If you want full control to develop tests, and/or to run against the go-obscuro simulation, the recommended way is to
-testnet, the preferred way is to install all dependencies on the local machine.
-To install use the following;
+install all dependencies on the local machine.
+As stated earlier, running the tests requires the `obscuro-test` repository
+to be cloned in the same parent directory as `go-obscuro`, and the dependent artifacts to be built.
+To build the
+artifacts use the `get_artifacts.sh` script in the root of the`obscuro-test` repository.
+To install all dependencies for
+running the Obscuro tests use the following on OSX or Linux accordingly;

-### Mac OSX (Monterey 12.4)
+### OSX (Monterey 12.4)
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew update